 IF YOU CAN’T AGREE…

-If you and your ex-partner are unable to come to an agreement, then in the first instance it is sensible to seek a legal advisor to ask about the alternative ways to resolve issues out of court (such as family arbitration or collaborative law), as this can be a very stressful and demanding process.
+If you and your ex-partner are unable to come to an agreement, then in the first instance it is sensible to seek legal advice to ask about the alternative ways to resolve issues out of court (such as family arbitration or collaborative law), as this can be a very stressful and demanding process.

 However, if there are decisions that you simply cannot agree on then you must ask a court to make a ‘financial order’.
 Through a financial order, you can apply for key assets such as ownership of a property, regular maintenance payments for children, or a lump sum payment.